 What is Naked in Motion™?

-Naked in Motion is an organization that seeks to provide safe, inclusive spaces where people can exercise in the nude.
-We offer Naked!
-Yoga and Pilates classes in New York City and Boston to encourage body-positivity and offer participants a unique experience of freedom.
-However, it’s not just about getting Naked! in front of strangers.
-It’s an immersion in a social movement that challenges the status quo and enforces consent culture and feminist principles.
-We’re questioning a society that tells us our naked bodies are inherently shameful; media imagery that displays only certain kinds of bodies; and a patriarchal culture that values whiteness, cisnormativity, and heteronormativity.
-We’re even redefining the very definition of “nudity” by giving women and trans folk the option to wear bottoms in the name of equity (scroll down for details).
+Naked in Motion offers Naked!
+Yoga and Pilates classes in New York City and Boston to promote body-positivity and offer participants a unique experience of freedom.
+We aim to provide safe, inclusive spaces where people can take a collective journey through fear towards self-discovery and empowerment.
+We’re starting a Naked! movement that challenges the status quo and enforces consent culture and feminist values.
+We’re challenging a society that views nakedness as shameful; media that celebrates only certain kinds of bodies; and a patriarchal culture that values whiteness, cisnormativity, and heteronormativity.
+We’re even redefining “nudity” by giving women and trans folk the option to wear bottoms in the name of equity (scroll down for details).
 This isn’t your average nudist club; it’s a rebellious way of moving in the spirit of personal and social change.

 join the movement.